SharePoint

 OH Report 2019, Cover page.PNG

-The One Health Report on Antimicrobial Utilisation and Resistance, published two-yearly, is a collaboration between MOH, NEA, NParks, PUB, SFA and AMRCO, NCID.
+The two-yearly One Health Report on Antimicrobial Utilisation and Resistance is a collaboration between MOH, NEA, NParks, PUB, SFA and AMRCO, NCID.
 The multi-sectoral surveillance report provides an overview of national surveillance programmes and presents key findings on antimicrobial utilisation and resistant organisms in the human, animal, food and environmental sectors in Singapore.

 One Health Report on Antimicrobial Utilisation and Resistance, 2017